citusdata/citus_docs/faq/faq.rst

 How do I ingest the results of a query into a distributed table?
 ----------------------------------------------------------------

-Citus now supports the INSERT / SELECT syntax for copying the results of a query on a distributed table into a distributed table, when the tables are colocated.
+Citus supports the `INSERT / SELECT <https://www.postgresql.org/docs/9.6/static/sql-insert.html>`_ syntax for copying the results of a query on a distributed table into a distributed table, when the tables are colocated.

-If your tables are not colocated, or you are using append distribution, there are workarounds which are more complex to implement.
+If your tables are not colocated, or you are using append distribution, there are workarounds you can use (for eg. using COPY to copy data out and then back into the destination table).
 Please contact us if your use-case demands such ingest workflows.

 Can I join distributed and non-distributed tables together in the same query?
 -----------------------------------------------------------------------------